OleMussmann/Nix-Package-Search/README.md

     List up to three columns, the latter two being optional: channel.PACKAGE_NAME  [VERSION]  [DESCRIPTION]

-    Or, with nix experimental features, search the system registry flake instead.
+    Or, with nix experimental features, search the nixpkgs flake instead.
     PACKAGE_NAME  [VERSION]  [DESCRIPTION]

     Mandatory arguments to long options are mandatory for short options too.